 Prof Roger Hart, The University of Western Australia

 Prof Martha Hickey, The University of Melbourne

 Dr Melanie Walls, The University of Western Australia

-- Female fertility (the “ovarian reserve”) is fixed during fetal life and ovarian follicles cannot be replaced after birth.
-The Raine Study Hormonal and Reproduction Special Interest group have generated world-first data informing how the prenatal environment may influence ovarian reserve
+- Female fertility (the “ovarian reserve”) is fixed during fetal life (pre-birth) and ovarian follicles cannot be replaced after birth.

-- Polycystic Ovary Syndrome affects around 6% of reproductive age women.
+- Polycystic Ovary Syndrome (PCOS) affects around 6% of reproductive age women.
 The reasons why PCOS develops are not fully understood.
-Data from the Raine study was the first to demonstrate the prenatal exposures to androgens did not predict PCOS in adolescents.
-These findings were considered “hypothesis changing” when published in the prestigious Journal of Endocrinology and Metabolism4
+Data from the Raine Study was the first to demonstrate the prenatal exposures to androgens may not predict PCOS in adolescents.

-- Raine Study data have also informed how early life events influence male reproduction including new evidence for how early life exposures and the early life environment affect male reproductive function5,6
+- How early life events influence male reproduction including new evidence for how early life exposures and the early life environment affect male reproductive function.